QNecesitas/Sandwich-Gourmet/README.md

 ## Note

 This code has been made public because our development company responsible for this project has permanently closed.
 As a result, all contracts and projects with clients, including this one, were discontinued.
-The application does not contain any sensitive information related to the client, and it has been shared just as part of the company's portfolio to enhance the creator's curriculums.
+The application does not contain any sensitive information related to the client, and it has been shared just as part of the company's portfolio to enhance the creators' curriculums.

 ## Features